vinifmor/bauh/README.md

 (P.S: the installation script currently does not do that)

 ### Settings
-You can change some application settings via environment variables:
+You can change some application settings via environment variables or arguments (type ```fpakman --help``` to get more information).
 - **FPAKMAN_UPDATE_NOTIFICATION**: enable or disable system updates notifications.
 Use **0** (disable) or **1** (enable, default).
 - **FPAKMAN_CHECK_INTERVAL**: define the updates check interval in seconds.
 Default: 60.
 - **FPAKMAN_LOCALE**: define a custom app translation for a given locale key (e.g: 'pt', 'en', 'es', ...).
 Default: system locale.
 - **FPAKMAN_CACHE_EXPIRATION**: define a custom expiration time in SECONDS for application data retrieved from the origin API.
 Default: 3600 (1 hour).

 ### Roadmap
 - Support for other packaging technologies
+- Memory and performance improvements